SheryllD/googletrends/README.md

 This structure allows for both exploratory analysis and preparation for future predictive modelling.

-## License
-Copyright (c) 2025 Sheryll Dumapal
-This software is licensed for personal and non-commercial use only.

-Commercial use, resale, sublicensing, or profit-based distribution is not permitted without prior written consent from the author.

 ## Future Improvements
 - Apply decomposition to additional keywords
 - Integrate forecasting techniques such as ARIMA or Prophet
 - Combine trend data with external datasets for richer insights

 ### Author
 Sheryll Dumapal